Bristol Benjamin Meaker Distinguished Visiting Professorship 2025 – Miriam Ticktin

 Miriam Ticktin is Professor in Anthropology and Director of the Center for Place, Culture and Politics at the CUNY Graduate Center, New York.
 She publishes widely on topics such as migration, borders, humanitarianism, and racial and gendered inequalities.
 She is the author of Casualties of Care: Immigration and the Politics of Humanitarianism in France and co-editor of In the Name of Humanity: The Government of Threat and Care.
 Her most recent book, Against Innocence: Undoing and Remaking the World, is forthcoming with University of Chicago Press (2025).

-Miriam will be a Benjamin Meaker Distinguished Visiting Professor hosted by MMB and the Department of Anthropology and Archaeology at the University of Bristol in May-June 2025, when we will hold a series of workshops and lectures with her.
-She has collaborated with MMB previously, taking part in our first Insights and Sounds series and contributing to our blog series on Borderland Infrastructures following a field trip to Calais and Dover with us in 2024.
+Miriam was a Benjamin Meaker Distinguished Visiting Professor hosted by MMB and the Department of Anthropology and Archaeology at the University of Bristol in May-June 2025, when we held a series of workshops and lectures with her.
+She has collaborated with MMB previously, taking part in our first Insights and Sounds series and contributing to our blog series on Borderland Infrastructures following a field trip to Calais and Dover with us in 2024 (see more details below).
 Miriam is part of the Transoceanic Mobilities Network of researchers co-founded by MMB Director Bridget Anderson.

 ‘From Transnational Borders to No Borders?
 Commoning, Abolition and Imagining Otherwise’

 Migration is a lightning rod in political debates globally; from Tunisia and South Africa to the US, Australia and many countries in Europe.
 And in most of these places, managing migration is synonymous with closing the borders.
-This talk will discuss the transnational politics of border walls, before it turns to the transnational political movements that work to counter enclosures and forms of containment.
+In this talk Miriam discussed the transnational politics of border walls, before it turned to the transnational political movements that work to counter enclosures and forms of containment.
 These struggles sometimes use the language of ‘no-borders’, and they involve a similar set of transnational circuits as do the technologies and designs of border walls, but with the opposite goal.
-While taking seriously these powerful politics and counterpolitics, ultimately Professor Ticktin is interested in how people are imagining different ways of being, alongside or in the interstices of these visions – and she ends by discussing these forms of alterpolitics, grounded in collective living, and abolitionist forms of world-making.
+While taking seriously these powerful politics and counterpolitics, ultimately Miriam is interested in how people are imagining different ways of being, alongside or in the interstices of these visions.
+She ended the talk by discussing these forms of alterpolitics, grounded in collective living, and abolitionist forms of world-making.

 MMB Podcast, 2025: ‘The good, the bad and the migrant?‘ Migration Unboxed Series 1.